Framing the Late Antique and Early Medieval Economy Conference - April 29th-May 1st

 This project will investigate the transition from Late Antiquity to the Early Middle Ages, covering Western Eurasia and North Africa over four centuries, from an innovative economical perspective.
 It will look closely and carefully into the changes in economy while using the most widely available - and underutilized - proxy, metal coinage, surviving in millions of published specimens.

 For additional information and programming, see coinage.princeton.edu

-Department of Rare Books and Special Collections Firestone Library, Center for Collaborative History, Department of History, Sharmin and Bijan Mossavar-Rahmani Center for Iran and Persian Gulf Studies, PIIRS (Princeton Institute for International and Regional Studies), Seeger Center for Hellenic Studies with the support of the Stanley J. Seeger Hellenic Fund, Program in the Ancient World, Graduate School, Department of Art and Archaeology, Program in Medieval Studies, Center for Digital Humanities
+Department of Special Collections Firestone Library, Center for Collaborative History, Department of History, Sharmin and Bijan Mossavar-Rahmani Center for Iran and Persian Gulf Studies, PIIRS (Princeton Institute for International and Regional Studies), Seeger Center for Hellenic Studies with the support of the Stanley J. Seeger Hellenic Fund, Program in the Ancient World, Graduate School, Department of Art and Archaeology, Program in Medieval Studies, Center for Digital Humanities